 This research reviews the studies undertaken on green productivity issues around the globe.
-Several methods have been used to measure green productivity issues; these include descriptive analysis, non-parametric analysis (such as Data Envelope Analysis (DEA)), Input Output (I-O) analysis, and Dynamic Computable General Equilibrium (DCGE).
+Several methods have been used to measure green productivity issues; these include descriptive analysis, non-parametric analysis (such as data envelope analysis (DEA)), input output (I-O) analysis and dynamic computable general equilibrium (DCGE).
 To fill the gap in measuring GP, this research intends to use parametric analysis based on a combined method of parametric analysis.
 This method combines both growth accounting, that is non-parametric, and econometric and non-parametric estimation.
 This method will be applied in two steps: the first step is an econometric estimation to calculate the parameters (coefficients) of the variables, and the second step plugs these parameters into the model to calculate the productivity indicators.
 In this respect, three variation models have been used, extensive growth and intensive growth (labour productivity and capital productivity), as explained by Ahmed (2009, 2010, 2017, 2018).
 In this research, a Cobb-Douglas production function estimation model and Solow's residual model were used as a modified model; this is to fill the gaps in both models that cast doubts on the results generated.
 The framework (Figure 1) is a presentation of extensive growth theory for Model 1.
-The output (green Gross Domestic Product) is the dependent variable, and capital, labour, carbon dioxide emissions ( $CO_2$ ) for air pollution and biochemical oxygen demand (BOD) for organic water pollution are the explanatory variables based on their quantity.
-Moreover, the framework presents green total factor productivity (GTFP) that is expressed in the combined contribution of the quality of the inputs (explanatory variable).
+The output (green gross domestic product) is the dependent variable, and capital, labour, carbon dioxide emissions (CO2) for air pollution and biochemical oxygen demand (BOD) for organic water pollution are the explanatory variables based on their quantity.
+Moreover, the framework presents green total factor productivity (GTFP) that is expressed in the combined contribution of the quality of the inputs (explanatory variables).
 Meanwhile, the production function for an economy can be represented as follows:

-$$GGDP{t,i} = F(K{t,i}, L{t,i}, CO{2t,i}, BOD{t,i}, T{t,i})$$ (1)

-where Country i = 1, 2,... in Years t, output real green Gross Domestic Product (GGDP) is a function of real fixed physical capital input K, labour input L, CO2 and BOD, that proxies for pollutants emissions and time T, that proxies for GTFP as a technological progress of the economies and sustainable development indicator.
+$$GGDP{t,i} = F(K{t,i}, L{t,i}, CO{2t,i}, BOD{t,i}, T{t,i})$$ where Country $i=1,2,\ldots$ in years t, output real green gross demotic product (GGDP) is a function of real fixed physical capital input K, labour input L, CO2, BOD that proxies for pollutant emissions, and time T that proxies for GTFP as a technological progress of the economies and sustainable development indicator.